boooooommmmmm/COMP90050-Advanced-Database-System/week6-7.md

 High priority transaction will wait pervious low priority transaction.

+(Do not use FIFO)

 ### Optimistic Locking

-Only need to take the lock when need it.
+Don't take lock when read it, -> Only need to take locks when necessary. (commit)

 Lock as short as possible -> minimum locking